tibs/markup-history/README.rst

 History
 ~~~~~~~
+* The "short" version of the slides here is as will be presented at
+  `Write the Docs Prague 2018`_.
+It is meant to be about 25 minutes long.

-* The current version of the slides on master is as presented at `Write the Docs
+* The "long" version of the slides here is as presented at `Write the Docs
   Cambridge`_ in `February 2018`_.
-This is meant to be about 40-45 minutes
+It is meant to be about 40-45 minutes
   long.

   I also gave this version of the talk at work in May 2018.

 * The version presented at `PyCon UK 2017`_ can be found at tag pycon-uk-2017_.
   You can see it on video_.
 This version was 30 minutes long.

 * The earlier version given to CamPUG_ in `October 2017`_ can be found at tag
   campug-oct-2017_.
 It was about 45 minutes long.